Partition of Ireland: Government of Ireland Act 1920

 The British government introduced the Government of Ireland Bill in early 1920 and it passed through the stages in the British parliament that year.
 It would partition Ireland and create two self-governing territories within the UK, with their own bicameral parliaments, along with a Council of Ireland comprising members of both.
+Some areas of government were reserved for the Parliament of the UK such as foreign affairs, international trade and defense.
+Speaking in October 1920, British Prime Minister Lloyd George explained the reasoning for retaining the defense functions: "The Irish temper is an uncertainty and dangerous forces like armies and navies are better under the control of the Imperial Parliament."

 Northern Ireland would comprise the aforesaid six northeastern counties, while Southern Ireland would comprise the rest of the island.
 The Act was passed on 11 November and received royal assent in December 1920.
 It would come into force on 3 May 1921.
 Elections to the Northern and Southern parliaments were held on 24 May.
 Unionists won most seats in Northern Ireland.
 Its parliament first met on 7 June and formed its first devolved government, headed by Unionist Party leader James Craig.
 Republican and nationalist members refused to attend.
 King George V addressed the ceremonial opening of the Northern parliament on 22 June.
 Meanwhile, Sinn Féin won an overwhelming majority in the Southern Ireland election.
 They treated both as elections for Dáil Éireann, and its elected members gave allegiance to the Dáil and Irish Republic, thus rendering "Southern Ireland" dead in the water.
 The Southern parliament met only once and was attended by four unionists.